cilium/cilium/design-cfps/CFP-YYYY-MM-DD-template.md

 ## Impacts / Key Questions

 _List crucial impacts and key questions.
 They likely require discussion and are required to understand the trade-offs of the CFP.
 During the lifecycle of a CFP, discussion on design aspects can be moved into this section.
-After reading through this section, it should be possible to understand any potentially negative or controversial impact of this CFP. it should also be possible to derive the key design questions: X vs Y._
+After reading through this section, it should be possible to understand any potentially negative or controversial impact of this CFP.
+It should also be possible to derive the key design questions: X vs Y._

 ### Impact: ...
 1